 Moreover, we observe that by minimality either $S=S_i$ or $S_i-S=\{i\}$.
 If $S_i\neq S$ then there exists $K_i\subseteq S$ such that $S_i=S\cup\{i\}-K_i$, and all such $S_i$ are pairwise different because $S_i$ is the only one containing $i$.
-Therefore there are at least $n-4c\sqrt n$ $i$ such that $S_i=S$.
-We will now focus on these singletons for which we have the following diamond, where $B_i$ is of maximal cardinality with respect to this constuction, and $A_i$ of minimal cardinality, after choosing $B_i$.
+Therefore there are at least $n-4c\sqrt n$ singletons $i$ such that $S_i=S$.
+We will now focus on these singletons for which we have the following diamond, where $B_i$ is of maximal cardinality with respect to this construction, and $A_i$ is of minimal cardinality, after choosing $B_i$.